fzankl/docsify-plugin-flexible-alerts/README.md

 If alerts do no look as expected, check if your `index.html` as well as alerts in Markdown are valid according to this documentation.

 ## Changelog

+09/23/2019 - Fixed issue concerning custom Font Awesome icons when using on alert based level.

 04/14/2019 - Added camel case support for plugin configuration key.